m-delem/aphantasiaEmotions/README.md

 aphantasiaEmotions is a data analysis project wrapped in an R package for reproducibility[^1].
-It contains the code and data to reproduce the analyses presented in the article “*Non-linear Relationship Between Visual Imagery and Emotion Processing in Aphantasia and Alexithymia*”.
+It contains the code and data to reproduce the analyses presented in the article “*Aphantasics Process Emotions
+Differently: Evidence of a Non-linear Relationship Between Visual Imagery and Emotional Processing Abilities*”.
 You can read the preprint
 <a href="https://osf.io/b837s/" target="_blank">here</a>.
 All study
 materials are available on the Open Science Framework
 <a href="https://osf.io/b837s/" target="_blank">here</a>.